Edvinas01/jelly-dude/README.md

 2d game based on soft body physics.

 ## Running
 To build and run the game, you only need to have JDK 8 installed on your machine.
-After cloning this repository, navigate to root project directory.
+After you got that ready, clone this repository and navigate to the root project directory.

 If you're on Linux run the following command
 ```